nikcleju/IT_LectureNotes/content/IT/InformationSources.myst.md

 - Channel: delivers the symbols, introduces errors
 - Decoder: detects/corrects the errors, rebuilds the information messages -->

-### What is information?
+So, what is information?

-Let's start first with some simple examples of messages carrying information.
+Let's start first with some simple examples.

-Consider the sentence:
+Imagine you find out the result of a fotball match:

-> "Poli Iași (the local football team) lost the last match"
+> "Poli Iași (local football team) lost the last match"

 Does this message carry information?
 How, why, how much?

-When thinking about the information brought by such a phrase, let's consider the following facts:
+When thinking about the information brought by such a phrase, let's consider the following principles:

-  - the message carries information only when you don't already know the result
-  - if you already known the result, the message is useless (brings no information)
+- The message carries information only when you don't already know the result.
+If you already known the result, the message is useless, which means it brings zero information.
-  - if the result was to be expected, there is little information (e.g. suppose Poli Iași plays agains FC Barcelona)
+- If the result was to be expected, there is little information (e.g. suppose Poli Iași plays agains FC Barcelona)
 - if the result is highly unusual, there is more information in this message

 ```{admonition} Example